jadjoubran/laravel5-angular-material-starter/readme.md

 ## Laravel 5 Angular Material Starter - V 1.1

-This is a starter project that gives you an out of the box configuration for the following:
+This is a starter project that gives you an out of the box configuration Laravel 5 and AngularJS.
+Here are the goodies that you'll get:

 * Laravel5
 * [Laravel5 Debug Bar](https://github.com/barryvdh/laravel-debugbar)